 On February 10, 2023, and on June 7, 2023, the Company adopted two distinct stock option plans which are referred to individually, as the 2023 Stock Option Plan #1 and the 2023 Stock Option Plan #2; (collectively, the "2023 Stock Option Plans").
 There are 3,370,352 shares available for issuance under the 2023 Stock Option Plan #1, and the maximum number of shares available under the plan may increase on an annual basis on the anniversary date of this option plan if the total number of stock options issued under the 2023 Stock Option Plans is less than 15% of the number of issued shares of Common Stock.
-There are 1,758,460 shares of Common Stock available for issuance under the 2023 Stock Option Plan #2, and the maximum number of shares available under the plan may increase on a quarterly basis if the total number of stock options issued under the 2023 Stock Option Plan #2, and the maximum number of stock options issued under the 2023 Stock Option Plan #2, and the maximum number of stock options issued under the plan may increase on a quarterly basis if the total number of stock options issued under the 2023 Stock Option Plan #2, and the maximum number of stock options issued under the 2023 Stock Option Plans is less than 15% of the number of issues of Common Stock.
+There are 1,758,460 shares of Common Stock available for issuance under the 2023 Stock Option Plan #2, and the maximum number of shares available under the plan may increase on a quarterly basis if the total number of stock options issued under the 2023 Stock Option Plans is less than 15% of the number of issued shares of Common Stock.
 The plans are otherwise substantially similar in their substance.